-Nicki Brown is currently Director of Development at the Albany Institute of History & Art.
-She previously served as the Associate Director at Historic Albany Foundation, where she oversaw development and outreach.
+Nicki Brown is currently Community Relations Manager for the United Way of the Greater Capital Region.
+She previously served as Director of Development at the Albany Institute of History & Art and before that was Associate Director at Historic Albany Foundation, where she oversaw development and outreach.
 Originally from Atlanta, Georgia, she moved to New York City to get her Master’s in Museum Studies and worked at the New York Botanical Garden.
 She has gotten to know Albany like the back of her hand through her positions at AIHA and HAF, and loves all that the Capital Region has to offer.
 Nicki lives in Niskayuna with her husband and a small menagerie of cats and dogs.

 Jeff Crumpton is new to the Conservancy board in 2020 but has been a supporter and advocate for Washington Park since he and his partner Andy relocated from North Carolina in 2011.
 Jeff is Vice President of the Hudson Park Neighborhood Association, and the neighborhood’s proximity to Washington Park was a chief factor in choosing where to purchase their home in Albany.
 He has a keen interest in history, architecture, and supporting our local neighborhoods.
 Professionally, he works for SPINS, a Market Research firm based in Chicago, which is focused on Health & Wellness consumers and products within the retail product industry.